Skip to main content

 Automation types

-WorkflowsEvent-based actionsWhen something happens
+WorkflowsEvent-based actionsWhen something happens in Slant

 SequencesTimed email campaignsManual enrollment